Visa and Immigration Services (Canada)

 Global Village English Centres - In response to renewed focus on requirements in the Canadian Immigration Act under Bill C-35 we wish to advise our partners and prospective clients that Global Village offers visa and immigration consulting services.

-For GV Toronto and GV Calgary, the authorized advisor is Ms. Vesna Kuran, who is a Regulated International Student Advisor (RISIA).
+For GV Calgary, the authorized advisor is Ms. Vesna Kuran, who is a Regulated International Student Advisor (RISIA).
 Her designation number is S700702.
 A RISIA Advisor may provide immigration advice only in the area of study permit, temporary residence visas, and how study permits relate to other currently available Canadian immigration programs.

 For GV Victoria, the authorized advisor is Mr. Craig Heath, who is a Regulated International Student Advisor (RISIA).
 His designation number is C702395.
 A RISIA Advisor may provide immigration advice only in the area of study permit, temporary residence visas, and how study permits relate to other currently available Canadian immigration programs.